-Assessment Type Task nature Description Percentage Participation Punctuality and active participation in class activities (10%) 15 % Students will be required to watch a video selected by the instructor on topics related to Deaf awareness (5%) After watching the video, students will submit one written Chinese/English reflection journal with an enclosed VeriGuide receipt.
-A sample of the format of the reflection journal will be announced in class.
-Assisamments Comprehension (20%) 30 % Assignments Eight comprehension (20%) Eight comprehension tasks will be required.
+Assessment Type Task nature Description Percentage Participation Punctuality and active participation in class activities (10%) 15 % Participation in at least one Deaf event i.e. an activity organized by Deaf people or for Deaf people (5%) After attending a face-to-face/online Deaf event, student will submit one written Chinese/English reflection journal with VeriGuide receipt.
+A list of suggested/sample Deaf events and the format of the reflection journal will be announced in class.
+In case of unavailability of suitable cultural events, students will be required to watch videos selected by the instructor on topics related to Deaf awareness.
+Assignments Comprehension (20%) 30 % Eight comprehension tasks will be required.
 In each task, students will watch a video and then answer a set of multiple-choice questions.
-30 % Production (10%) Students will make a signed video on an assigned topic.
+Production (10%) Students will make a signed video on an assigned topic.
 All signed answers must be recorded on videos and should meet the required specification.
 Details of the specification will be announced in class.
-Project Two students will form a group and produce a signed video of a dialogue created on their own.
+Project Two students will form a group and produce a signed video of a dialogue 20 % created on their own.
 Each group will show the first cut in class to collect feedbacks from the instructor and fellow students.
 A final cut should be submitted for grading.
-20 % Final Exam Part 1: Signed Interaction (15%) 35 % Each student will make conversation with another student on specific topics for 5-8 minutes.
+Final Exam Part 1: Signed Interaction (15%) 35 % Each student will make conversation with another student on specific topics for 5-8 minutes.
 Part 2: Comprehension (20%) Test content will be based on the whole course.
 Students will watch two videos and answer multiple-choice questions.
 Remarks: Part 1 and Part 2 will be held on different dates.
 Total 100 %